 For example, the semantics and syntax used to query an arbitrary set of rows in any one table must also be usable when querying another arbitrary set of rows in any other table.

-Comment: The intent is that each TPC-D query uses general purpose mechanisms to access data in the database.
+Comment: The intent of this clause is that each TPC-D query uses general purpose mechanisms to access data in the database.

 2 QUERIES AND REFRESH FUNCTIONS